ICT Admin Nabs 8 Shopkeepers On Violating Official Price List - UrduPoint

 These arrests were part of a broader effort to control prices and enforce government tariffs.

-The authorities aim to ensure fair prices and protect consumers, he added.
+The authorities aimed to ensure fair prices and protect consumers, he added.

 Recent Stories